The $64,000 Question: Merchandising and parodies

 At the height of its popularity, The $64,000 Question was referenced in the scripts of other CBS shows, usually but not exclusively through punch lines that included references to "the isolation booth" or "reaching the first plateau".
 Typical of these was spoken by The Honeymooners Ed Norton (Art Carney), who identified three times in a man's life when he wants to be alone, with the third being "when he's in the isolation booth of The $64,000 Question".
-At least three other Honeymooners episodes referenced Question: In A Woman's Work Is Never Done Ralph proposes to Alice that he go on the show because he's an expert in the "Aggravation" category.
+At least three other Honeymooners episodes referenced The $64,000 Question: In A Woman's Work Is Never Done Ralph proposes to Alice that he go on the show because he's an expert in the "Aggravation" category.
 In Hello, Mom Norton tells Ralph that his mother-in-law's category on the show would be "Nasty".
 In The Worry Wart, Ralph advises Alice to become a contestant because she's an expert in the "Everything" category.

-Another episode of The Honeymooners, delivered one of the best known Question references – a parody of the show itself, in one of the so-called "Original 39" episodes of the timeless situation comedy.
+Another episode of The Honeymooners, delivered one of the best known The $64,000 Question references – a parody of the show itself, in one of the so-called "Original 39" episodes of the timeless situation comedy.
 In that episode, blustery bus driver Ralph Kramden becomes a contestant on the fictitious $99,000 Answer.
 Regarded as one of the Golden Age of Television's best quiz show parodies, the Honeymooners episode depicted Kramden spending a week intensively studying popular songs, only to blow the first question on the subject when he returned to play on the show.
 The host of the fictitious $99,000 Answer was one Herb Norris, played by former Twenty Questions emcee and future Tic-Tac-Dough host Jay Jackson.

 The show has been referenced on other game shows.
 On the U.S. version of Deal or No Deal, an episode aired January 15, 2007, in which the banker's offer was $64,000.
 Host Howie Mandel said, "This is the $64,000 question".

 In many money trees of most variations of the television series Who Wants to Be a Millionaire?, the amount of $64,000 is often included as the prize money awarded for correctly answering the 11th question.